atmoswing/atmoswing-user-manual/docs/app-forecaster/usage.rst

 Command line interface
 ----------------------

-The Forecaster also has a command line interface.
-This makes it possible to automate forecasts on a server.
+The Forecaster also has a command-line interface, which makes it possible to automate forecasts on a server.
 A scheduled task can then be added on a server (ex: Task Scheduler on Windows or Cron task on Linux).
 The options are as follows:

--h, --help  Displays the help of command line options -c, --config  Configure the forecaster
+-h, --help  Displays the help of command-line options -c, --config  Configure the forecaster
 -v, --version  Displays the software version
 -f, --batch-file=<file>  Batch file to use for the forecast (full path)